Flora-manda/MovieListApp/README.md

-# Getting Started with Create React App
+# Getting Started with the Movie Nomination App

+This project allows users to search the OMDB database for their favorite movies and nominate them for the infamous Shoppies Award.
+Users can nominate and remove nomiations as needed.
+Nominations will be stored upon page reload, until a session has ended.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+To install all packages needed to run the app.

 ### `yarn start`